yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 To ensure changes made outside of YugabyteDB Anywhere are reflected in YBA, resynchronize the YBA UI using the YBA API [sync xCluster config command](https://api-docs.yugabyte.com/docs/yugabyte-platform/e19b528a55430-sync-xcluster-config).

-Before you can use the command, you need an [API token](../../../yugabyte-platform/anywhere-automation/#); refer to [Authentication](../../../../yugabyte-platform/anywhere-automation/#authentication).
-You also need your customer ID and the UUID of the Standby universe; refer to [Account details](../../../../yugabyte-platform/anywhere-automation/#account-details).
+Before you can use the command, you need an API token, your customer ID, and the UUID of the Standby universe; refer to [Automation](../../../../yugabyte-platform/anywhere-automation/).

 To resynchronize the YBA UI, run the following command: